Best Trick-or-Treat Neighborhoods in Connecticut for Kids and Families

 For the Norman Rockwell trick-or-treating experience head to quaint Kent.
 Businesses on Main Street get into the spirit with decorations and handing out candy.
 Children then walk over to Elizabeth Street to trick-or-treat from house to house.
 Don't forget to get your glow necklace from the State Trooper.
 He hands them out on Main Street from 5-7 pm.

 Trick-or-Treaters enjoy decorations in this New Haven neighborhood.
 Photo courtesy of Newhavenindependent.org

 Several Facebook readers gave us the inside scoop that the Morris Cove neighborhood of New Haven is THE place to be on Halloween Night!
 This parade takes over the street, and everyone gets involved.

 North Main Street—Wallingford

-Police are on the street to direct around a thousand trick-or-treaters safely around the North Main Street neighborhood in Wallingford.
+Police are on the street to direct thousands of trick-or-treaters safely around the North Main Street neighborhood in Wallingford.
 Local residents have even started a candy drive for families who live along North Main to help them with the expense of all that candy!

 Tons of kids meander through secluded closed loops of this small neighborhood.
 Residences provide the ambiance with great Halloween lights and displays.